| Code |

 Syllabus |

-Development of two projects of medium complexity at hand scale, with technical and conceptual diversity between the two.
-Awareness of the importance of the phases of the design process in the development of a product.
-Introduction of the briefing and analysis of examples of related objects and authors.
-Discussion of the theme, material, formal, dimensional limitations.
-Definition of the design process.
-Ceramics.
-Product families.
-Research: Collection of information on existing products, benchmarking, brands, designers and reference products; Summary, conclusions of the investigation, definition of the object and strategy of the work.
+Development of two projects of medium complexity at hand scale, with technical and conceptual diversity.
+Awareness of the importance of the design process phases in the development of a product.
+Introduction of briefing and analysis of examples of related products and authors.
+Discussion of the theme: creation, matter and processes.
+The Design Process.
+Product systems.
+Formal Coherence in Design.
+Research: Collection of information on existing products, benchmarking, brands, designers and reference products; Summary, conclusions of research, product definition and work strategy.
 Concept: Definition of concept (storytelling).
 Moodboard.
 Quick sketch of product alternatives, selection of alternatives/versions to explore.
-Product development: Product design and detail sketch.
-Manual and/or digital modelling of finished volumes.
-3D modeling, final renderings, technical drawing.
-Final presentation (storytelling).
+Product development: product design and detail sketches.
+3D modeling, final surrenders, technical design.
+Manual and/or digital packing of finished volumes.
+Final presentation of the project (the Storytelling).

 |